baixiaoyu/gibd/README.md

 # gibd
 ## Introduction
-This project is just for parsing innodb blocks for learning .
+This project is for parsing innodb blocks .

 ## Usage
 ```